 A Magda shaped hole

 This is an authentic email I received yesterday.
 A good piece of creative writing, I would say.
-A Magda shaped hole?
-I’d never think neurotypicals could come up with anything like that.
+I am aware of shaped hole expression but it sounds rather strange still but it helped me to understand something.

 Enterpreneurs Circle is a club for business owners in the UK, that I joined a year ago when I was trying to go through options about what to do with myself.
-Setting up a business was one of them and I found the ad on Facebook that they have 3 months of free membership for new members, so I thought let me try.
-Membership is £99 per month, so it’s not the cheapest thing, but from what I managed to assess it looked to me that if you’re serious about your business, it may actually be worth it.
+Setting up a business was one of them and I came accross an ad that promoted their 3 months of free membership so I thought let me try.
+Membership is £99 per month, so it’s not the cheapest thing, but from what I managed to assess it looked to me that if you’re serious about your business it may actually be worth it.
 I had a blog already but I wasn’t at the time reflecting on my every day experience so I doubt I ever mentioned them.

 So let’s go back to Magda shaped hole – well, this is how I see the world on instinctive level; like a system with a place for me.
 If someone needs or wants me, that’s how it feels to me – like if they have Magda shaped hole where I need to place myself and everything will be good from now on.
 And when it’s not working for some reason, I feel manipulated.